Bike hacks: How to fix an old bicycle

 Tighten the seat and handlebars...

-Bicycle Network’s Alexander Miller says riding a bike is a great way to get out of the house and get that 30 minutes of exercise.
+Bicycle Network’s Alexander Miller says riding a bike is a great way to get out of the house and get some exercise.
 He says bikes are strong and sturdy, and anyone can do basic maintenance.

 “You’ll need to make sure the seat and handlebars are tight, but you can do that easily with an Allen key you might have left over from your flatpack bookshelf,” he says.